frostney/react-native-ibeacon/README.md

 3. If monitoring and ranging for beacons, make sure to first monitor and then range

 ## Style guide
-It uses the Geniux code style guide, for more information see: https://github.com/geniuxconsulting/javascript
+This repository uses the Geniux code style guide (based on the AirBnB style guide), for more information see: https://github.com/geniuxconsulting/javascript

 For commit messages, we are following the commit guide from https://github.com/geniuxconsulting/guideline